josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 ### Add template files

-To add artifacts to a project, your schematic needs its own template files.
+To add artifacts to a project, your schematic needs an associated template files.
 Schematic templates support special syntax to execute code and variable substitution.

 1. Create a `files/` folder inside the `schematics/my-service/` folder.
 1. Create a file named `__name@dasherize__.service.ts.template` that defines a template to use for generating files.
-    This template will generate a service that already has Angular's `HttpClient` injected into its constructor.
+    This template will generate a service that already has the `HttpClient` in Angular injected into the associated constructor.

     <code-example lang="typescript" header="projects/my-lib/schematics/my-service/files/__name@dasherize__.service.ts.template (Schematic Template)">